FHU/python-project-template-dev/.github/ISSUE_TEMPLATE/PBL_Assignment.md

 <!--- Details about the assignment go here -->

 # Kanban Checklist
+Once each checklist is complete, move the issue to the next Kanban column: https://github.com/orgs/FHU/projects/8.
 ## Assigned
 - [ ] Create Branch
 - [ ] Create pull request